Dynamics of singular complex analytic vector fields with essential singularities II: Proof of Main Theorem: description of the family via combinatorial scheme

-\textbf{2.
-Construction of the \emph{soul of $\Lambda_X$} from the \emph{$(r,d)$--skeleton of $\Lambda_{X}$}.}
+\textbf{1.
+Construction of the \emph{$(r,d)$--soul of $\Lambda_X$} from the \emph{$(r,d)$--skeleton of $\Lambda_{X}$}.}

-It will be convenient to construct an intermediate Riemann surface with boundary, the \emph{soul of $\Lambda_{X}$} (see definition below), before completing the construction of $\R_{X}$.

-On the $(r,d)$--skeleton of $\Lambda_{X}$ there are two types of vertices; those that do not share ho\-ri\-zontal edges and those that share horizontal edges (the vertices that belong to a horizontal subtree). \\ For simplicity, let us first assume that on any given horizontal subtree the asymptotic and critical values $t_{\mrho}$ in \eqref{verticesenumerados} (associated to these vertices) all lie on different horizontal trajectories of $(\CC_{t},\del{}{t})$.
+From Remark \ref{propiedadesdelesqueleto}.2, we see that the $(r,d)$--skeleton of $\Lambda_{X}$ has two types of vertices: those that do not share horizontal edges and those that share horizontal edges (the vertices that belong to a horizontal subtree).